jakob-bagterp/browserist/docs/user-guide/navigation/windows.md

 ---
 title: How to Work with Browser Windows in Web Scraping
 description: Learn how to open, close, and switch between windows in browser automation and web scraping using Browserist.
-Includes code examples.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Navigation